• Skip to primary navigation

 • Ripe pineapple peel (from the whole fruit) - to imbue the water with pineapple flavor

-• Fresh water - the lesser water, the more pineapple flavor.
+• Fresh water - the less water, the more pineapple flavor.

 Optional extra flavorings (not necessary):